-Assessment data for the 2019-2020 school year is not available; this report included data from the 2018-2019 school year.
-During SY 2018-2019, students in grades K-2 were tested in reading using the Istation assessment, and students in grades 3-11 were tested using New Mexico assessments that include; the Partnership for Assessment of Readiness for College and Careers (PARCC) ELA and math, SBA science, New Mexico Alternative Performance Assessment (NMAPA) reading, math, and science.
+Pre-pandemic, students in grades K-2 were tested in reading using the Istation assessment, and students in grades 3-11 were assessed using New Mexico assessments that include: New Mexico Measure of Students Success (NM-MSSA) for ELA and math, New Mexico Assessment of Science Readiness (NM-ASR) for science, Dynamic Learning Maps (DLM) for students with disabilities in reading, math, and science.
 As a rule, proficiencies for groups with fewer than 10 students are masked; they are not reported because the number is too small to determine statistical significance, and student privacy might be compromised.
 Testing data is reported as the percentage of students who meet the cut-off point for proficiency, as defined for the 2018-19 school year.
 All assessment scores have been standardized to reflect proficiencies-from non-proficient to proficient and above proficient.